mmdsharifi/halftone-dot-generator/README.md

 ### Development (Figma Plugin)

--   Run the development watcher: `npm run figma:dev`
+-   Run the development watcher: `npm run figma:dev` (keeps the plugin code bundled in `dist/`).
--   This will watch for changes and rebuild the plugin automatically.
-You may need to close and re-run the plugin in Figma to see the changes.
+-   Start the UI dev server with hot reload: `npm run figma:ui`.
+The plugin automatically redirects its iframe to `http://localhost:5175/ui.html`, so any edits in `figma-plugin/src/ui` reload instantly inside Figma.
+-   When you're done, stop the dev server so production builds (`npm run figma:build`) go back to the bundled UI that ships in the manifest.